Detroit Born.

 Rooted in Detroit, The Black Apron is built on two simple truths: people remember good food, and hard-working folks deserve a meal worth sitting down for.

 Leigh’s been cooking since he was 7 and the passion’s never left him.
-For over 25 years, friends, family, and colleagues said he should open his own catering business.
-Long before The Black Apron had a name, people were already asking for his dishes for family gatherings and special occasions.
-His cooking built a reputation the old-fashioned way - word of mouth, repeat requests, and people coming back for their favorites.
+For over 25 years, friends, family, and colleagues said he should start his own business.
+Long before The Black Apron had a name, people were asking for his dishes for special occasions.
+His cooking built a reputation the old-fashioned way - word of mouth and folks kept coming back for their favorites.

 But this business didn’t just come from the kitchen.
 It also came from the road.